 - Chili peppers contain vitamins and minerals such as vitamin C, vitamin A and vitamin B6.

-- They contain many antioxidants.
+- They are rich in antioxidants.

 What to know about chili peppers